Healthy communities

 Create a public financing entity to fund home energy retrofits, prioritizing low-income and rural communities

-Expand solar efforts and bring more manufacturing jobs to Delaware
+Incentivize green technologies and expand solar efforts to bring more manufacturing jobs to Delaware

 Launch a state Climate Corps job program that employs young people in conservation, flood mitigation, and urban greening